kabanero-io/kabanero-pipelines/docs/Curation.md

    After the build completes successfully, a `pipelines-index-latest` container is deployed into your cluster.

-1. Get the route for the `pipelines-index-latest` pod and use it to generate pipelines URL:
+1. Get the route for the `pipelines-index-latest` pod.

     ```
     PIPELINES_URL=$(oc -n kabanero get route pipelines-index-latest --no-headers -o=jsonpath='https://{.status.ingress[0].host}/default-kabanero-pipelines.tar.gz')
     echo $PIPELINES_URL
     ```

+1. Use the URL in the Kabanero CR as described in the next section.

 ## Update the Kabanero CR to use the new release

-Follow the [configuring a Kabanero CR instance](https://kabanero.io/docs/ref/general/configuration/kabanero-cr-config.html) documentation to configure or deploy a Kabanero instance with the `PIPELINES_URL` obtained in the previous step.
+Follow the [configuring a Kabanero CR instance](https://kabanero.io/docs/ref/general/configuration/kabanero-cr-config.html) documentation to configure or deploy a Kabanero instance with the pipeline archive URL obtained in the previous step.